joehahn/tf-text-classification-demo/README.md

 ### Intro:

 This demo uses an LSTM neural network for text classification.
-Begin by downloading about 90 books from Project Gutenberg including titles like Dracula, Moby Dick, Wuthering Heights, etc, with these books then exploded into about one hundred thousand chunks of text that are each 100 words long.
+Begin by downloading about 90 books from Project Gutenberg having titles like Dracula, Moby Dick, Wuthering Heights, etc, with these books then exploded into about one hundred thousand chunks of text that are each 100 words long.
 Each text-chunk is then vectorized in a way that preserves word order, so note that a bag-of-words approach is NOT used here.